Bob Marshall’s September 2016 BLS Analysis for Recruiters; 10/7/16

 “The economic goal of any nation, as of any individual, is to get the greatest results with the least effort.
 The whole economic progress of mankind has consisted in getting more production with the same labor…Translated into national terms, this first principle means that our real objective is to maximize production.
 In doing this, full employment—that is, the absence of involuntary idleness—becomes a necessary by-product.
 But production is the end, employment merely the means.
 We cannot continuously have the fullest production without full employment.
 But we can very easily have full employment without full production.”

 —Economics in One Lesson, by Henry Hazlitt, Chapter X, “The Fetish of Full Employment”

-On September 26th, the Bureau of Economic Analysis announced the 2nd quarter, “third” estimate, of our real gross domestic product (GDP) — the output of goods and services produced by labor and property located in the United States.
-GDP increased at an annual rate of 4.6% in the second quarter of 2014 (that is, from the first quarter of 2014 to the second quarter of 2014), according to the “third” estimate released by the Bureau of Economic Analysis.
-In the first quarter, real GDP decreased 2.1%.
+On September 29th, the US Bureau of Economic Analysis (BEA) announced the real gross domestic product (GDP) — the value of the goods and services produced by the nation’s economy less the value of the goods and services used up in production, adjusted for price changes — increased at an upwardly revised annual rate of 1.4% in the second quarter of 2016 according to the “third” estimate released by the Bureau of Economic Analysis.
+In the first quarter, real GDP increased 0.8%.

 IT IS IMPOSSIBLE FOR UNEMPLOYMENT EVER TO BE ZERO